windfreedom/jekyll-now/_posts/2018-07-30-startups-and-strategy-part-1.md

 For the purposes of this post, I will be defining ‘startups’ more broadly than you might think.
 My definitions is,  **“a company attempting to sell a new solution category in a market that is had not previously operated in”**.

 Note here that the unit of analysis is NOT limited to VC-backed startups, but rather any company, big or small, funded through any mechanism (retained earnings, debt, equity, etc.) that is attempting to sell a new solution to a customer’s problems.
 I’m also limiting myself to discussing companies that are attempting to go from “zero to one”, from zero customers to building a big business around a single solution category.
 Although I will touch on multi-business strategy at the end of the piece, I’m not going to include situations like big businesses going international with their products.
-I’m going to stay laser focused on startups.
+I’m going to stay laser focused on new entrants.

 Also, note my use of the word “solution category”.
 The reason I chose that verbiage instead of say, “new product”, is to be deliberately agnostic as to how a new startup tries to solve a problem in a new, better way.
-It could be because they came up with a new product category which solves a problem in a better way, like General Electric did when they displaced gas lighting with electric lighting.
-But it also could be because the startup used a different business model that added value to the customer, like Compaq’s “Direct Sales” model did to HP.
-The point is that ultimately, the correct way to view a startup is as a company offering a solution to a problem and thus the correct unit of analysis for an entrepreneurial strategy piece is the solution offered.
+It could be because they came up with a new product category which solves a problem in a better way, like General Electric did when they displaced gas lighting with electric lighting and built an entirely new supply chain in the process.
+But it also could be because the startup used a different business model to sell an otherwise similar product in a way that added value to the customer, like Compaq’s “Direct Sales” model did to HP.
+The point is that ultimately, the correct way to view a startup is as a company **offering a solution to a problem** and thus the correct unit of analysis for an entrepreneurial strategy piece is the solution category.

-Our strategy story begins with a universal truth.
+Moving past definitions, our strategy story begins with a universal truth.

 The value of a company is the present value of its future free cash flows discounted to the present at an appropriate rate.
 That is a fundamental facet of corporate valuation.
 Dominant companies then, are valued highly because investors believe that these companies will throw off a lot of cash flow in the future and do it for a long time (the cash flows will be persistent), even if they are not doing so now.